Jane Doyle: Seven News and Channel 7

 The following year, Doyle moved to SAS-7 to present Seven Nightly News with Graeme Goodings.
 She anchored her first night at the station on 28 August 1989.

 She has also been a reporter on local programs such as Discover and Adelaide Weekender, and for many years she was a commentator for the broadcast of the annual Adelaide Christmas Pageant and the annual ANZAC Day parade.
 She also has hosted Carols by Candlelight where she also displayed her talent for singing with some renditions of classic Christmas carols.
 Since January 2005, she has also worked on the 5AA breakfast radio show.

 She was awarded a Medal of the Order of Australia in the 2022 Australia Day Honours for service to the broadcast media, particularly to television, and to the community.

 On 17 November 2022, Doyle announced that she would retire from Seven News after 33 years with the Seven Network.
+She experienced increasing difficulty delivering the news in the months and years leading up to this announcement, evident by her ever increasing mid-bulletin word stumbles and coughing bouts.
 Her last bulletin was on 15 December.
 On 2 December 2022, it was announced that Will Goodings and Rosanna Mangiarelli would succeed Doyle on weeknights.